Doing business with the United States of America

 Opportunities in various sectors

-Outside the EU, the US is the Netherlands' second most important trading partner after the UK.
-With 50 member states, the US has many potential customers and partners.
+Outside the EU, the US is the Netherlands' second most important trading partner.
+With 50 states, the US has many potential customers and partners.
 Each region in the US represents special sectors.
 Sector reports from Netwerk Internationaal Ondernemen (in Dutch) and the Netherlands Enterprise Agency's business opportunities (in Dutch) give you more insight into these.

 Opportunities via government help